 Step 2 – Thread Size

-- Standoffs are readily available in all common thread sizes, in both inch and metric series.
-While most commonly found with each end having the same size thread, different thread sizes are available upon request.
+Standoffs are readily available in all common thread sizes, in both inch and metric series.
+While most commonly found with each end having the same size thread, different thread sizes can be manufactured on specific order.

 Step 3 – Body Length